Motorcycle Engine Build

 Engine Reassembly

 Re-assembly is always harder than disassembly.
-Everything is easier when you have quality engine tools.
+But everything is easier when you have proper engine tools.

 The longer you handle the old engine components, the more time you have to notice any defects.
 If you just give them a quick cleaning, you may miss something.